ai-data-innovators/ChatGPT-for-Salesforce/README.md

 ### Final Words

 I hope you found this interesting to try.
-I'd appreciate any feedback using this simple Google Form []()
+I'd appreciate any feedback using this simple form [ChatGPT-for-Salesforce Feedback Form](https://forms.gle/ukDhe3ryVT2X1DXQ9).